-Seychelles country profile - BBC News
+Seychelles profile

 The government controls much of the islands' media, and operates radio and TV stations and the sole daily newspaper.

-Private or pro-opposition publications can be robust in their reporting despite tough libel laws, although steep licensing fees have discouraged the growth of private broadcast media.
+Private or pro-opposition publications can be robust in their reporting despite tough libel laws.

 TIMELINE